-This document should be read in conjunction with UCEM's Terms and Conditions of Contract (opens new window).
+This document should be read in conjunction with UCEM's Terms and Conditions of Contract which are published on the UCEM website (opens new window).Error!
+Hyperlink reference not valid.

 For the purposes of this SPP 'a student' is defined as someone who has registered to study with UCEM on either a Level 3 or an undergraduate or postgraduate programme, and who, as part of registration, has accepted the Terms and Conditions of Contract.